roniweiss12/WGS_DSD-HOMER/README.md

 # Homer Pipeline
-This repository contains a Nextflow pipeline for performing motif analysis using the Homer tool.
-The pipeline is designed to process regions and motifs to find motifs in genomic regions and associate them with peaks.
+This repository contains a Nextflow pipeline for performing motif analysis in specific regions of the genome using the Homer tool.

 ## Pipeline Overview
-The Homer Pipeline consists of several processes that perform specific tasks:

-HomerRegion: This process takes an input region file and prepares it for further analysis by copying it to a Homer-readable format.

-HomerFindMotif: This process finds motifs in the given genomic regions using the Homer tool.
-It generates motif files for both known and novel motifs.

-HomerFindPeaks: This process associates the previously identified motifs with peaks using the Homer tool.

-## Workflow Structure
-The workflow structure is as follows:

-bed-to-homer -> HomerFindMotif -> create-file-for-finding -> HomerFindPeaks -> analysis
-bed-to-homer: Converts the input region file to Homer-readable format.
-HomerFindMotif: Identifies motifs in the provided genomic regions using Homer.
-create-file-for-finding: Prepares motif files for further analysis.
-HomerFindPeaks: Associates motifs with peaks using Homer.
+The provided Nextflow pipeline automates the following steps:

+1. Running `runInitialHomer.sh` with an input BED file.
+2. Running `cat_homer_results.sh` with the HOMER results file produced by the previous step.
+3. Running `runHomerInPeaks.sh` with the input BED file and the HOMER results produced by the second step.

 ## Parameters
 The pipeline script makes use of various parameters to control its behavior.
 Some important parameters include:

-params.regionFile: The input region file for motif analysis. params.homerTmp: Temporary directory for Homer. params.homerFolder: Folder for Homer results. params.outputDirHomer: Output directory for Homer results.
+params.regionFile: The input region file for motif analysis. params.homerFolder: Folder for Homer results.

 ## Running the Pipeline

 Run the pipeline using Nextflow:

-`nextflow run pipeline.nf`
+`nextflow homer_workflow.nf --inputBed /path/to/your/input.bed --homerResults /path/to/your/homer_results.txt`